 Facilities offering intermediate care beds and rehabilitation beds now include care homes, and these have not been included in the calculations.

 The CHA database includes hospitals and facilities that have the following characteristics:

 Facilities not included in our definition of community hospitals include: hospices, mental health units, specialist units and acute secondary or tertiary care hospitals.

-The categories that the CHA has developed in our CHA Profiling Report 2008 for the Department of Health have been adopted and updated.
+The categories that the CHA has developed for the Department of Health have been adopted and updated.

 A local hospital, unit or centre community based, providing an appropriate range and format of accessible health care facilities and resources for the defined community.
 These will include inpatient beds and may include outpatients, diagnostics, surgery, day care, nurse led, maternity, primary care and outreach services for patients provided by multidisciplinary teams.

 A local facility providing beds and associated clinics and therapy in order to promote independence, avoid admission to a DGH (step up) and reduce stays in a DGH (step down).
 These units or hospitals typically focus exclusively on rehabilitation, and do not provide other services.